What is it?

 Share lectures from guest speakers who can give personal and in-depth insight into the latest research and issues.

-Students their interview skills while talking with other students or professors about a wide range of topics.
+Students can hone their interview skills while talking with other students or professors about a wide range of topics.

 Podcasts can be produced and used in a variety of ways.
 Take time to look through the examples below and look into the possibilites on how they can be applied in academic settings.